Featured

 Read more: How Long is RN to BSN?

-Can I still work while earning my BSN?
+Can I still work while earning a BSN degree?

-If you’re not yet a nurse, select campuses at Chamberlain offer an Evening & Weekend nursing program.
-Our BSN Degree Online Option* also offers a hybrid model, with online coursework and hands-on clinical rotations in Nebraska, Virginia, Iowa, and at Advocate Aurora Health locations throughout the state of Wisconsin.*
+If you’re not yet a nurse, select campuses at Chamberlain offer an evening and weekend nursing program.
+Our BSN degree online option also offers a hybrid model, with online coursework and hands-on clinical rotations at various locations in the United States.1

 Is someone available to talk through my options with me?

 Of course!
-You’re never alone in navigating your educational options – we're here to support and guide you towards the path that makes the most sense for you.
+You’re never alone in navigating your educational options.
+We're here to support and guide you toward the path that makes the most sense for you.
 Call us at 877.751.5783.

 By Chamberlain University